Siemens UK Tax Strategy - Year ended 30 September 2020

 Relationship with HRMC

-It is Siemens UK’s general policy to be transparent and proactive in all interactions with HMRC through regular meetings and communications with HMRC.
+It is Siemens UK’s policy to be transparent and proactive in all interactions with HMRC through regular meetings and communications with HMRC.

 We have an open, honest and positive working relationship with HMRC.
 We are committed to prompt disclosure and transparency in all tax matters with HMRC.
 We recognize that there will be areas of differing legal interpretations between ourselves and HMRC and where this occurs we will engage in proactive discussion to bring matters to a timely and appropriate conclusion.